Study of the U.S. Institute for Scholars

 on Religious Pluralism in the United States

-The Study of the U.S. Institute (SUSI) for Scholars on Religious Pluralism in the United States will be held at Temple University in Philadelphia, Pennsylvania from June 24 to August 5, 2017.
+The Study of the U.S. Institute (SUSI) for Scholars on Religious Pluralism in the United States will be held at Temple University in Philadelphia, Pennsylvania, June 24-August 5, 2017.
 The program is administered/hosted by the Dialogue Institute and sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs (ECA).
 Participants in SUSI are among the approximately 30,000 individuals who participate in exchanges managed by ECA each year.

 You are among eighteen outstanding scholars from 18 different countries who have been chosen to participate in this intensive six-week learning experience.
 The program is designed to include classroom work and research time, as well as frequent interactions with many Americans from diverse backgrounds.
-The course will offer a variety of learning opportunities including lectures, classroom discussions, field trips, cultural events, trips to Lancaster (PA) and New York City, and a week-long study tour in Colorado (Denver), Arizona (Flagstaff, Grand Canyon, Sedona, Phoenix) and Washington, D.C.—all designed to increase your understanding of American democracy and the way in which religious practice is protected and expressed in U.S. society.
+The course will offer a variety of learning opportunities including lectures, classroom discussions, cultural and religious site visits, trips to Lancaster (PA) and New York City, and a nearly two week-long study tour in Colorado (Denver), Arizona (Flagstaff, Grand Canyon, Sedona, Phoenix) and Washington, D.C.—all designed to increase your understanding of American democracy and the way in which religious practice is protected and expressed in U.S. society.

 There will also be some opportunity to interact with the 20 Middle Eastern (Egypt, Iraq, Lebanon, Turkey) young adult students who will be participating in the DI's Study of the U.S. Institute for Student Leaders, July 15-August 19, focused on the same theme of religious pluralism.
 The DI has been running that program since 2010.